cutwise/cutwise-api/rest/scoring-scale.md

 x2 = score.rg + score.d;
 ```

-The positions of both `x1` and `x2` point are interpolates separately on definite scale segment that each point is fitted to.
+The positions of both `x1` and `x2` points are interpolated separately on definite scale segment that each point is fitted to.
 Both bounds can fit into one segment.

 ## Score Scale Segments

-The list of segment boundaries is defiend in the [Constants API](constants-api.md)
+The list of segment boundaries is defined in the [Constants API](constants-api.md)

 ![Fig.1](img/score-boundaries.png)

-⚠️ Poor grade lower bound is always 0.
+⚠️ Lower poor grade bound is always 0.

-⚠️ Actually there is no upper limit for OU (grade Outstanding), the last scale value in the API (for example, 1.3 for Fire) is used just for the convenient normalization on the OU grade (so as not to normalize between 1 and infinity).
+⚠️ Actually there is no upper limit for OU (grade Outstanding), the last scale value in the API (for example, 1.3 for Fire) is used just for the convenient normalization to the OU grade (so as not to normalize between 1 and infinity).
 If the grade value is greater than the upper segment, then we assume it to be equal to the OU segment boundary.

 ## Example for Fire Score